 Canaan carries a responsibility towards a significant ecological inheritance in the Palestinian landscape.
-Our farmers are the stewards of a land that has some of the oldest permaculture on earth.
+Our farmers are the stewards of a land where some of the oldest permaculture traditions on earth are practiced.
 The Land of Canaan is where the first agriculture revolution in human history took place.
-From agriculture came the first settlements, to then the development of the fist alphabet, to the human history we know.
-This cultural inheritance, in landscape settings, in faming practices, in landraces, in actual living trees for thousands of years, in cuisine, and social communities that produce from the and give to the land, all represent the Canaan Ecology that Canaan seeks to nurture a life for.
+From agriculture came the first human settlements, the development of the first alphabet, and the beginnings of human history as we know it.
+This cultural inheritance – in breathtaking landscape, sustainable farming practices, original landrace varieties of seeds, ancient fruit-bearing trees, traditional cuisine, and social communities living off the land – represents the Canaan Ecology that nurtures life itself.

-This one example of healthy, sustainable ecosystem that took thousands of years to develop naturally is allowing us to cultivate olive trees that are over 2,000 years old.
-Much of our olive orchards, olive trees, and carob trees are orchards designed and planted hundreds and thousands of years ago.
-These trees and the other foods intercropped within them are landraces, plant varieties that have evolved in nature, in their natural settings.
-The relationship between them and the farmers’ communities are relationships of exchange and reciprocity rather than exploitations.
-As is the relationships between the legumes and the trees and the relationship of the sheep, goats, and chickens with the human, and the vegetation in the land.
+This healthy, sustainable ecosystem that took thousands of years to develop naturally is allowing us to cultivate olive trees to this day that are over 2,000 years old.
+Much of our olive orchards, olive trees, and carob trees are orchards designed and planted hundreds of thousands of years ago.
+These trees and the other foods intercropped between them are landrace plant varieties that have evolved in their natural settings.
+The relationship between them and the farming communities are relationships of exchange and reciprocity rather than exploitation.
+These same relationships exist between the legumes and the trees, as well as between the sheep, goats, and chickens with humans and vegetation on the land.

-This ecosystem provides for soil health.
+This sustainable ecosystem ensures soil health.
 The legumes enrich the soil with nitrogen.
-The cover cropping maintains a moist and healthy microbial life in the soil which allows for continuous decomposition of organic matter in the soil making nutrients available for the roots.
-Cover cropping also works as water harvest through precipitation of dew on the leaves and extend the moister to the soil.
-Continuous live roots system in the soil brings active fungal life in the soil which energizes bacterial life and hence organic matter decomposition.
-Animal integration brings manure active bacteria into the soil and works as weed control and affects the needed movement in the soil rather than tillage.
-The reduction in tillage, or no tillage, makes the earth carbon-absorbent rather then carbon-emitting.
-The carbon inside the soil acts as a sponge that retains water in the soil making soil life even more active.
-All of this integration of life allows for healthy soil, rich with nutrients, that allows for the growth of healthy crops producing foods that are dense with nutrients naturally.
+The cover crops maintain a moist and healthy microbial environment in the soil which allows for continuous decomposition of organic matter in the soil, making nutrients available to the roots.
+Cover crops also channel water from precipitation of dew on the leaves to the soil.
+Continuous live root systems in the soil generate active fungal cultures in the soil which energize bacterial life and foster organic matter decomposition.

-Canaan Ecology is to invest in preserving these ecosystems and their traditions.
-Learn from them, draw from them, benefit from them and sustain them for future generations.
-We seek to research and document these ecosystem and the innovations, designs and the practices that allowed for their survivals.
-Enrich them with modern permaculture and regenerative agriculture knowledge.
-And share with our customers and partners around the world a piece of these traditions in the nutrients dense food ingredients these ecosystems produce.
+Canaan Ecology invests in preserving these naturally occurring ecosystems and the agricultural traditions that sustain them.
+At Canaan, we learn from them, raise awareness about them, and sustain them for future generations.
+We research and document these ecosystems and the innovations, designs and practices that allow for their survival.
+Moreoever, we enhance them with modern permaculture and regenerative agricultural knowledge by merging ancient wisdom with modern techniques.
+At a result, we are able to proudly share with our customers and partners around the world nutrient-dense food ingredients produced within these ancient ecosystems.